jmcnamara/XlsxWriter/dev/docs/source/bugs.rst

 Images not displayed correctly in Excel 2001 for Mac and non-Excel applications
 -------------------------------------------------------------------------------

-Images inserted into worksheet via :func:`insert_image` may not display correctly in Excel 2011 for Mac and non-Excel applications such as OpenOffice and LibreOffice.
+Images inserted into worksheets via :func:`insert_image` may not display correctly in Excel 2011 for Mac and non-Excel applications such as OpenOffice and LibreOffice.
 Specifically the images may looked stretched or squashed.

-This is not just an issue that affects XlsxWriter files.
+This is not specifically an XlsxWriter issue.
 It also occurs with files created in Excel 2007 and Excel 2010.

-XlsxWriter is fully compatible with images created in Excel 2007 and Excel 2010.
-However, there may occasionally by slight differences due to non-integer DPI values in the inserted images.
-In general, these difference aren't visible in Excel and isn't related to the issue with non-Excel applications.

 Reporting Bugs